-Gout is a disease that is littered with old wives’ tales and false information including; what causes it, how best to treat, and with what medication.
+Gout is a disease that has been littered with false information including; what causes it, how best to treat, and with what medication.

 What causes gout?

 Gout is a form of arthritis, caused by the formation of urate crystals in the joint, commonly the big toe joint.
-It is extremely painful, can be embarrassing for some, and also causes significant disability and time off work.
+It is extremely painful, and can cause significant disability and time off work.

 Gout can be caused by the genes we inherited but is also influenced by:

 - ethnicity – Pacifica and Māori are more prone to gout